Floowki/densenet_tissues_segmentation/README_guidelines.md

 Our approach was conducted on ccRCC Whole-Slide Images from the TCGA database, a repository and computational platform for cancer researchers with thousands of kidney cancer histopathological images. \
 🔗 https://portal.gdc.cancer.gov/analysis_page?app= \
-A collection of 2048x2048 tiles was manually annotated and reviewed by an expert pathologist, distinguishing pixels into three categories: neoplastic (blue), non neoplastic (red) or background (black).
+A collection of 2048x2048 tiles, extracted from maginification level 0, was manually annotated and reviewed by an expert pathologist, distinguishing pixels into three categories: neoplastic (blue), non neoplastic (red) or background (black).
 This operation was performed using the application Sketchbook.

 <img src='Figures/Pipeline 1.jpg' width='100%'>